-We note that the equivalence of the claims (iii) and (iv) of Theorem \ref{main result} was proved in~\cite[Theorem 1.1]{Gusev-18-AU}.
-It is natural to compare Theorem~\ref{main result} and the results of~\cite{Gusev-18-AU} with the results concerning the special elements of lattice of semigroup varieties denoted by $\mathbb{SEM}$ (the survey of these results can be found in\cite{Vernikov-15}).
+We note that the equivalence of the claims (iii) and (iv) of Theorem \ref{main result} follows from Proposition~\ref{neutral theorem}.
+It is natural to compare Theorem~\ref{main result} and Propositions~\ref{neutral theorem} and~\ref{costandard theorem} with the results concerning the special elements of lattice of semigroup varieties denoted by $\mathbb{SEM}$ (the survey of these results can be found in\cite{Vernikov-15}).
 The properties of being neutral and standard elements are not equivalent in the lattice $\mathbb{SEM}$ (this fact follows from Theorems~3.3 and 3.4 of~\cite{Vernikov-15}), while the properties of being neutral and costandard elements are equivalent in this lattice (see~\cite[Theorem~3.4]{Vernikov-15}).
-In contrary with the semigroup case, the properties of being neutral and costandard elements are not equivalent (see Theorems~1.1 and~1.2 of~\cite{Gusev-18-AU}), while the properties of being neutral and standard elements are equivalent in $\mathbb{MON}$ (Theorem~\ref{main result} of this work).
+In contrary with the semigroup case, the properties of being neutral and costandard elements are not equivalent (see Propositions~\ref{neutral theorem} and~\ref{costandard theorem}), while the properties of being neutral and standard elements are equivalent in $\mathbb{MON}$ (Theorem~\ref{main result} of this work).
 Theorem~\ref{main result} implies that an element of $\mathbb{MON}$ is neutral if and only if it is both modular and lower-modular in $\mathbb{MON}$.
 However, this is not true for the lattice $\mathbb{SEM}$ (this fact follows from Theorems~3.2 and~3.4 and Corollary~3.9 of~\cite{Vernikov-15}).
 At the same time, an element of $\mathbb{SEM}$ is neutral if and only if it is both upper-modular and lower-modular (see~\cite[Theorem~3.4]{Vernikov-15}).
 The question about whether the same result holds in the lattices $\mathbb{MON}$ remains open.
-Finally, every standard element is costandard one but a standard element doesn't have to be costandard one in $\mathbb{MON}$ (Theorem~\ref{main result} and \cite[Theorem 1.2]{Gusev-18-AU}).
+Finally, every standard element is costandard one but a standard element does not have to be costandard one in $\mathbb{MON}$ (Theorem~\ref{main result} and Proposition~\ref{costandard theorem}).
 At the same time, every costandard element is standard one but the properties of being standard and costandard elements are not equivalent in $\mathbb{SEM}$ (Theorems~3.3 and~3.4 of~\cite{Vernikov-15}).

 To prove the main result, we need several auxiliary statements.
 We start with the fact that is a part of the semigroup folklore (it is noted in~\cite[Section 1.1]{Jackson-Lee-18} and~\cite[Proposition~2.1]{Gusev-18-AU}, for instance).